pzzd/thinking-about-deep-learning/13-neural-networks.md

 Different segments are linear, resulting in a total curve that is not a linear function.
 Popular piecewise liner function are rectified linear unit (ReLU) and leaky ReLU.

+The point at where segments meat has no derivative.
+This has an impact on teaching neural networks.

 ### Smooth functions

+Later we'll see that computing derivatives for outputs of neurons is important in teaching neural networks.
+For derivatives, you need smooth, continuous functions.
+Examples:
+- softplus: smooths out ReLU
+- exponential ReLU
+- swish: another smoothed-out ReLU
+- sigmoid: sqashes x from negative infinity to infinity into a small range of output values to \[0,1\]
+- tanh (hyberbolic tangent): similar to sigmoid, squashes to \[-1,1\]